Whole Wheat Chocolate Chip Cookies

 If you spend much time browsing through our baked goods, you’ll find that we almost always use white whole wheat flour (instead of just “whole wheat flour”).
 We’ve found that white whole wheat flour yields much fluffier/lighter-tasting results.
 It works in most recipes as a replacement for whole wheat flour.
 Here is a bit more about the difference between the two.

-Ready to give Whole Wheat Chocolate Chip Cookies a whirl?
+How to Make Whole Wheat Chocolate Chip Cookies

 Recipe FAQs